zerospiel/docs/docs/user-create-service.md

             host: grafana.kcm0.example.net
    . . .
 ```
+> NOTE:
-> NOTE: The values for ingress-nginx and kyverno start with the "ingress-nginx:" and "kyverno:" keys respectively because
+> The values for ingress-nginx and kyverno start with the "ingress-nginx:" and "kyverno:" keys respectively because
-> the helm charts used by the ingress-nginx-4-11-3 and kyverno-3-2-6 `ServiceTemplates` use the official upstream
+> the helm charts used by the ingress-nginx-4-11-3 and kyverno-3-2-6 `ServiceTemplate` objects use the official upstream
 > helm charts for ingress-nginx and kyverno as dependencies.

 ### Templating Custom Values